dedeweb/dslr-html5-nodejs-photobooth/README.md

 # tamerbooth

+>A photobooth web app, used to control a DSLR connected to computer.
+A separated webcam is used to display live viewfinder.

 **:bangbang: this app is in early stage of development, not really stable.**

 **:bangbang: this app use experimental new technologies likes WebRTC.
 Only (very) recent browser are supported.**

-A photobooth web app, used to control a DSLR connected to computer.

 ## prerequisite